rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 $$

 This may seem like a oddly specific case without general utility.
-But it turns out that a variety of optimization problems can be expressed in the above form and its minor variations.
+But it turns out that a variety of optimization problems can be expressed in the above form (and its minor variations).
 An important point to note is that the function
 $L$ can encode our optimization objective as well as the constraints.

 ### The Euler-Lagrange equation